jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FAQ.rst

 1.  :ref:`What to cite <FAQ.citation>`
 2.  :ref:`Do Modeling populations have requried order? <FAQ.ModelingPopsOrder>`
+3.  :ref:`Why does Modeling warn against use of multiple Unified levels? <FAQ.ModelingMultipleUFlevels>`
-3.  :ref:`What is RgCo in Unified fit and why do I need to understand it? <FAQ.RgCO>`
+4.  :ref:`What is RgCo in Unified fit and why do I need to understand it? <FAQ.RgCO>`